theokwebb/my-writeups/PearlyInterruptGates/README.md

 - 0x06 - RSP0
 - 0x07 - RSP0

 Entries `0x00`, `0x05`, `0x06`, and `0x07` are executed at `R0`.
-If an attempt is made to invoke these handlers through a software interrupt (the processor ignores the DPL of interrupt and trap gates for hardware-generated interrupts) and the CPL is greater than the DPL (`R0`) (of the interrupt or trap gate), then the processor would **GENERALLY** not permit transfer of execution to the exception- or interrupt-handler procedure, and it would result in a general-protection exception (#GP).
-If the CPL is equal to the DPL (`R0`) and the handler is called, then the current stack is used.
+If an attempt is made to invoke these handlers through a software interrupt - noting that the processor ignores the DPL for hardware-generated interrupts - and the Current Privilege Level (CPL) is greater than the DPL (`R0`) of the interrupt or trap gate, typically, the processor would not permit transfer of execution to the exception- or interrupt-handler procedure, resulting in a general-protection exception (#GP).
+Conversely, if the CPL is equal to the DPL (`R0`) and the handler is called, then the current stack is used.

-For entries `0x03` and `0x04`, which are executed at `R3`, a stack switch is not required because `R3` is accessible from all privilege levels.
+For entries `0x03` and `0x04` which are executed at `R3`, a stack switch is **not** required because `R3` is accessible from all privilege levels.

-Entry `0x01` and `0x02`’s IST is non-zero.
-Therefore, it uses the IST bits to specify a specific index from the Interrupt Descriptor Table (IDT) to use for the RSP.
-This stack is obtained from the TSS (Task State Segment) for the currently executing task.
-Entry `0x01`’s bits are `100` (`0x4`), and entry `0x02`’s bits are `011` (`0x3`), so entry `0x01`’s index is `0x4` in the IST and `0x02`’s index is `0x3`.
+For entries `0x01` and `0x02`, their IST values are non-zero.
+Therefore, these entries use their IST bits to pinpoint an index within the Interrupt Descriptor Table (IDT) that corresponds to a specific stack to use for the RSP.
+Specifically, the IST index for entry `0x01` is set to `0x4` (`100` in binary), and for entry `0x02`, it's `0x3` (`011` in binary).
+Thus, the processor fetches the corresponding stack from the Task State Segment (TSS) based on these IST indices for the current task.

-So, what is the current privilege level (CPL) of the currently executing code?
-This can be determined by looking at the current Code-Segment and Code-Segment Descriptor:
+So, what is the CPL of the currently executing code?
+This can be determined by looking at the current Code-Segment and Code-Segment Descriptor.

 In order to display the value of the CS register, you can use the WinDBG register command `r cs`:
 ~~~